 Drop Any Signs Of Salmon Fishing Eagerness

 As a former River Tay boatman I used to completely cringe when any fishing guests starting mouthing careless words like 'come on fish' from the boat knowing fine well that they'd just 'death sentenced' the entire fishing day effort.
 I never recall a salmon being caught on any day I ever heard these words used which clearly were a huge 'siren' of over eagerness on the angler's behalf that should have been kept well hidden from a salmon's ESP and kept in a Kevlar wrap in the back of their mind!
 If you spend enough time on a salmon river pursuing these special creatures you'll realise what I've just mentioned is overly accurate information!!

 Think About Your Water Coverage More Than The Salmon

 The key to successful salmon fishing is firstly knowing exactly how to optimise your salmon fly or lure water coverage via thoughtful riverbank cast spacings.
 Notice I didn't say launching a 40+ yard cast out across the river as that has little to do with catching a salmon so let your 'real' fishing thoughts click into gear the split second your 'controlled' fly or lure enters the surface of the river.
-The other key point I'm trying to make here is to stay under the radar once you're fishing well and disengage all thoughts of hooking a salmon and instead just periodically self check your form and stick with it.
-You'll be amazed if you focus on quality water coverage and drop the over eager thoughts about hooking fish how salmon will all of a sudden be much more attracted to you!
+The other key point I'm trying to make here is to stay under the radar once you're fishing well and disengage all thoughts of landing a salmon and instead just periodically self check your form and stick with it.
+You'll be amazed if you focus on quality water coverage and drop the over eager thoughts about landing fish how salmon will all of a sudden be more attracted to you!